 Choir runs as an after school club in the Autumn and Spring terms and is open to all children from Year 2 upwards.
 The children are invited to entertain the Fernhurst Luncheon Club and Good Companions at times through the year, as well as taking part in other school activities.

-Year 5 pupils attend The Big Sing, at Midhurst Rother College, and the Year 2’s The Little Big Sing, where the children get the opportunity to sing with other children from our local primary schools and to learn new songs.
+Year 3 and 5 pupils attend The Big Sing, at Midhurst Rother College, and the Year 2’s The Little Big Sing, where the children get the opportunity to sing with other children from our local primary schools and to learn new songs.

 In the summer term an orchestra is organised as an after school club, making use of our talented musicians and allowing them to expand their skills.
+Please enjoy the video below of the Orchestra performing their own piece, based on story telling, at this concert from July 2019.

 We also encourage our instrumentalists to play in assemblies and to attend music activities provided by our local secondary schools.